1. Home

 Advantages:

-Stable welding for thin sheets
+• Stable on thin sheets

 Heat-Affected Zone and Structural Integrity